Spencer Torkelson Player Props: Tigers vs. Giants

 Giants Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Giants pitching staff ranks seventh in MLB.
+- The Giants pitching staff is fifth in the league with a collective 9.8 strikeouts per nine innings.

-- The Giants have a 4.71 team ERA that ranks 19th among all league pitching staffs.
+- The Giants have a 4.77 team ERA that ranks 19th across all league pitching staffs.

-- The Giants rank 22nd in baseball in home runs allowed (19 total, 1.6 per game).
+- Giants pitchers combine to rank 22nd in baseball in home runs surrendered (20 total, 1.5 per game).

-- The Giants are sending Manaea (0-0) to the mound to make his second start of the season.
+- The Giants will send DeSclafani (1-0) out for his third start of the season.

-- In his most recent appearance on Saturday, the lefty threw six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- In his most recent time out on Sunday, the right-hander tossed 6 1/3 innings against the Kansas City Royals, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.